ynotstartups/notes/notes/ideas.md

 ## Random Ideas

+- NEWSBOAT: split one for tech/work, another one for fun?
 - GIT: is it possible to prepare git commit message while working on a PR
   - instead of always writing git commit message at the end
 - VIM: read new vim 9 script https://vimhelp.org/vim9.txt.html